menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Tahuya, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on NeighborhoodScout's exclusive analysis, with only 42 people per square mile living here, this neighborhood is less crowded than 90.6% of America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 42 residents per square mile, is less crowded than 90.6% of all U.S. neighborhoods.
 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 11.2% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 96.8% of all neighborhoods in America.

 With more than 1.8% of residents living with a same sex partner, is truly a neighborhood that stands out from the rest in this regard.
 In fact, exclusive analysis by NeighborhoodScout reveals that this neighborhood has a greater concentration of same sex couples than 96.0% of U.S. neighborhoods.